Aerial Reconfigurable Embedded System

 The Aerial Reconfigurable Embedded System (ARES) was a concept for an unmanned VTOL flight module that can transport various payloads.
 The concept started as the TX (Transformer) in 2009 for a terrain-independent transportation system centered on a ground vehicle that could be configured into a VTOL air vehicle and carry four troops.
 ARES' primary function was the same as TX, to use flight to avoid ground-based transportation threats like ambushes and IEDs for units that don't have helicopters for those missions.
 It was to be powered by twin tilting ducted fans and have its own power system, fuel, digital flight controls, and remote command-and-control interfaces.
 The flight module would have different detachable mission modules for specific purposes including cargo delivery, CASEVAC, and ISR.
 Up to 3,000 lb of payload would be carried by a module.

 In May 2019, DARPA cancelled the ARES research effort due to significant cost growth and delays.

+The designation XV-25 has been assigned to the Piasecki ARES design.